Greenhill Fall Classic

 - Tech over truth.
 Notwithstanding, if your “technical concession” took two seconds it probably doesn’t matter.

 - I really, really enjoy impact turn debates.
-They will be rewarded with higher speaks.
+They will be rewarded with higher speaks if done correctly.

 - I'm a sucker for the perm double bind